BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 full list of Krita's engines.
 Selecting an engine from the list will for that engine.

-The trashcan icon does the same as it does in the preset docker: , or rather, blacklist a preset so it won't show up in the list.
+The trashcan icon does the same as it does in the preset docker: delete , or rather, blacklist a preset so it won't show up in the list.

 Section C - The Scratch pad